FunkFrog/ShareSuite/README.md

 [![Build](https://img.shields.io/travis/com/FunkFrog/RoR2SharedItems?label=Build&style=flat-square)](https://travis-ci.com/FunkFrog/RoR2SharedItems)[![Latest commit to Master](https://img.shields.io/github/last-commit/FunkFrog/RoR2SharedItems/master?label=Latest%20Commit%20%28master%29&style=flat-square)](https://github.com/FunkFrog/RoR2SharedItems)[![Latest commit to Dev](https://img.shields.io/github/last-commit/FunkFrog/RoR2SharedItems/dev?label=Latest%20Commit%20%28dev%29&style=flat-square)](https://github.com/FunkFrog/RoR2SharedItems/tree/dev)

+### `2.5.1`
+- Added support for EnigmaticThunder api
+- Fixed a bug where you'd need 2x the price to purchase things when equipment sharing and shared money were on
+- HOW TO UPDATE MMHOOK FOR R2API INSTALLATIONS
+    - Open your BepInEx/Plugins/R2Api folder
+        - If using a mod manager, you may have to uninstall R2Api & ShareSuite via the mod manager and then manually install the most recent version of r2api and ShareSuite
+    - Delete `MMHOOK_Assembly-CSharp.dll`
+    - Unzip the `New MMHOOK_Assembly-CSharp.dll for R2Api.zip` folder
+    - Place the new MMHOOK_Assembly-CSharp.dll in your BepInEx/Plugins/R2Api folder
+    - Delete the old `ShareSuite.dll` in your plugins folder
+    - Ensure you are **NOT** using EnigmaticThunder alongside R2Api with this installation type!!
+    - If you're updating from a previous install, follow the instructions to transfer your config below
+- HOW TO USE SHARESUITE WITH ENIGMATICTHUNDER
+    - Open your BepInEx/Plugins/ folder
+    - Delete `ShareSuite-R2.dll` or `ShareSuite.dll` if it was previously installed in your plugins folder
+        - If using a mod manager, you may have to uninstall ShareSuite and manually install it here
+    - Unzip the `ShareSuite - EnigmaticThunder Version.zip` folder
+    - Place `ShareSuite-ET.dll` in your plugins folder (or wherever `ShareSuite-R2.dll` or `ShareSuite.dll` previously was)
+    - Ensure you are **NOT** using R2Api alongside EnigmaticThunder with this installation type!!
+    - If you're updating from a previous install, follow the instructions to transfer your config below
+- HOW TO TRANSFER YOUR OLD CONFIG
+    - Run the game at least once with the new version installed to generate the new config
+    - Open `BepInEx/Config/com.funkfrog_sipondo.sharesuite.cfg` and `com.funkfrog_sipondo.sharesuite-r2.cfg` or `com.funkfrog_sipondo.sharesuite-et.cfg`
+    - Copy/Paste the entire config from `...sharesuite.cfg` into `...sharesuite-r2.cfg` or `...sharesuite-et.cfg` (whichever installation you're using)
+    - Follow the instructions on updating your blacklist to the new defaults as the old ones will NOT work
+- HOW TO UPDATE BLACKLISTS TO THE NEW DEFAULTS
+    - Open BepInEx/Config/com.funkfrog_sipondo.sharesuite.cfg
+    - Replace the numbers in `ItemBlacklist` (previously `53,60,82,86,101`) with `BeetleGland,TreasureCache,TitanGoldDuringTP,TPHealingNova,ArtifactKey`
+    - `EquipmentBlacklist` is empty by default
+    - To add items/equipment to these, use the "Code Names" on https://github.com/risk-of-thunder/R2Wiki/wiki/Item-&-Equipment-IDs-and-Names.
+- STILL HAVING ISSUES?
+    - Where is my game installed?
+        - Open Steam
+        - Right click Risk of Rain 2
+        - Mouse over "Manage >"
+        - Click "Browse Local Files"
+    - R2API Version
+        - Are you sure you updated your MMHOOK dll?
+        - Are you sure you're not also using EnigmaticThunder?
+        - Have you tried without any mods besides R2Api and ShareSuite?
+    - EnigmaticThunder Version
+        - Are you sure you're not also using R2Api?
+        - Are you using any mods that rely on R2Api?
+    - **HELP!** I'm still having problems!
+        - Join our [Discord Server](https://discord.gg/c7QnQeb) and send your problem in #support, we'll help you as soon as we can!

 ### `2.5.0`
 - Resolved breaking issue regarding boss loot drops in future releases of r2api
 - Resolved a minor issue with 3d printers